cozy/cozy.github.io/src/install/debian.md

 Finally, setup your repository.
 Select the channel that best fit your needs:

 !!! warning ""
-    ⚠️ For now, packages are only available in `testing` and `unstable` channels.
+    For now, we recommend to use `testing` repositories, or `nightly/unstable` channels.
+    `stable` packages are quite old and currently provide deprecated and unsecured CouchDB version (2.0.x).
     Adapt your `sources.list` accordingly.

 Supported repositories are: